Bombpants/Aardvark/README.md

     Having 10 points in attack speed lets the AI attack once every 2.04 seconds Having 100 points in attack speed lets the AI attack once every 0.33 seconds

+Increasing Damage will increase damage to (1 + (damage)) ^ (1 + (1 - (0.9925 ^ health)))
+    Having 1 point in damage will let the AI deal 2 damage Having 10 points in damage will let the AI deal 11.67 damage Having 100 points in damage will let the AI deal 280.64 damage

+Stat gain is non-linear, meaning the AI has to weigh the costs of upgrading a higher level skill comparede to a lower level skill.
+Health will increase at a faster rate than damage.
+Armour is more effective than block chance when the amount of points in them are equal.